 As part of the continuance of programming for Project Phoenix Youth, Probation established a collaboration with the Prison Education Project, initiated in the Spring Semester of 2023.
 The pilot program offers 7-week introductory courses in different subjects.
-Said courses are taught by university students and professors from 20 Part 4 - Juvenile Justice Realignment Block Grant Funds (W&I Code 1995(3)(a))

-regional universities, such as San Diego State University.
+Said courses are taught by university students and professors from 20 regional universities, such as San Diego State University.
 The volunteers ultimately become mentors for youth and guide them through the contours of re-entry once they are discharged.
 Our cohort of Project Phoenix Youth are attending in-person classes at Juvenile Hall; specifically, Building Healthy Relationships and Self-Empowerment.